Word Gems

 K. (silence)

 E. It’s all so vivid to me, like it happened 10 minutes ago.
 I can see where I was in the school building.
-And I was so shaken by this news that I could hardly stand, was about to vomit.
+And I was so shaken by this news that I could hardly stand up, was about to vomit.
 The fact that you had gone out with a goon made it a hundred times worse for me.

 K. (silence)